cbraissant/ttkbootstrap/docs/gettingstarted/tutorial.md

 - use the `bootstyle` parameter to add keywords instead of using the `style` parameter.

 !!! note "Constants are preferred"
-    I prefer constants in the code over over strings.
+    I prefer constants in the code over strings.
 However, feel free to use a coding style that you feel comfortable with.
 The bootstyle keyword API is very flexible, so make sure you [check out the syntax options](#keyword-usage).